 (i) Default.
 Upon an event of Default and expiration of any cure period, the ISO shall have the right to suspend and/or terminate the Service Agreement between the ISO and the Defaulting Party immediately upon notice to the Commission.

 (ii) Financial Distress.
-In the event of a reduction in the amount of a Customer’s Unsecured Credit (a) by fifty percent (50%) or more as determined in accordance with Article 26.4 of Attachment K to the ISO Services Tariff, or (b) as a result of a material adverse change as determined in accordance with Article 26.10 of Attachment K to the ISO Services Tariff, then the ISO shall have the right to: (1) immediately issue an invoice to such Customer requiring payment within two (2) business days from the invoice date for initial settlements representing the sum of that billing period’s daily billing data available as of the invoice date, and/or (2) require such Customer to prepay estimated charges for up to twelve months in accordance with ISO Procedures.
+In the event of a reduction in the amount of a Customer’s Unsecured Credit (a) by fifty percent (50%) or more as determined in accordance with Article 26.5 of Attachment K to the ISO Services Tariff, or (b) as a result of a material adverse change as determined in accordance with Article 26.12 of Attachment K to the ISO Services Tariff, then the ISO shall have the right to: (1) immediately issue an invoice to such Customer requiring payment within two (2) business days from the invoice date for initial settlements representing the sum of that Billing Period’s daily billing data available as of the invoice date, and/or (2) require such Customer to prepay estimated charges weekly for up to twelve months in accordance with ISO Procedures.

 (iii) Default in Another ISO/RTO.
-In the event a Customer fails to cure its default in another independent system operator/regional transmission organization market, then the ISO shall have the right to: (1) demand immediate payment by the Customer to the ISO for any amounts owed as of the date of the demand, and/or (2) require the Customer to prepay estimated charges for a minimum of twelve months in accordance with ISO Procedures, and/or (3) reduce or eliminate the amount of the Customer’s Unsecured Credit.
+In the event a Customer fails to cure its default in another independent system operator/regional transmission organization market, then the ISO shall have the right to: (1) demand immediate payment by the Customer to the ISO for any amounts owed as of the date of the demand, and/or (2) require the Customer to prepay estimated charges weekly for a minimum of twelve months in accordance with ISO Procedures, and/or (3) reduce or eliminate the amount of the Customer’s Unsecured Credit.

 (iv) Two Late Payments.
 In the event a Customer fails to pay its invoice when due on two occasions within a rolling twelve (12) month period, then the ISO shall have the right to: (1) require the Customer to prepay estimated charges weekly, based on charges incurred by the Customer in the previous week, for up to twelve months, and/or (2) reduce or eliminate the amount of the Customer’s Unsecured Credit for up to twelve (12) months.